Georg Wilhelm, Prince of Schaumburg-Lippe

 Georg Wilhelm’s mother Juliane of Hesse-Philippsthal; Credit – Wikipedia

-After the death of his last surviving son in 1780, 57-year-old Philipp II Ernst, Count of Schaumburg-Lippe married 21-year-old Landgravine Juliane of Hesse-Philippsthal in hopes of having a son to succeed him.
+After the death of his last surviving son in 1780, 57-year-old Philipp II Ernst, Count of Schaumburg-Lippe married 21-year-old Landgravine Juliane of Hesse-Philippsthal, hoping to have a son to succeed him.
 After giving birth to two daughters, Julianne finally gave birth to an heir, Georg Wilhelm, in 1784.

 Georg Wilhelm had three sisters: